COMMON TYPES OF NEURO DISEASES - PART 1 - DEMENTIA DISEASES

 6. Mixed Dementia

 Mixed dementia is a non-specific form of dementia in which any of the dementias described present together simultaneously.
 The most common form of mixed dementia would be Alzheimer’s Disease coupled with vascular dementia or lewy body dementia.
-It is unclear what the incidence rate is of mixed dementia; yet considering that a high percentage of dementia patients develop vascular issues as they age which contribute, the incidence is likely to be quite high.
+It is unclear what the incidence rate is of mixed dementia; yet considering that a high percentage of dementia patients develop vascular issues as they age, the incidence is likely to be quite high.

 Symptoms will represent a combination depending on the types of dementia present.